-Should dads wake up with baby at night for feedings?
+Should dads wake up with the baby for feedings?
 If moms are the only ones handling nighttime feedings, dads may need to wake up too.
 Here’s why.

 Those middle of the night wake ups were the worst.
 The constant crying, the inability to soothe the baby back to sleep, scrambling to zip those pajamas all while the baby was shrieking, then several more minutes of breastfeeding and burping… it was getting too much.